emberjs/data/guides/the-manual/misc/reactivity/legacy/overview.md

 - `@ember-data/legacy-compat`

 > [!TIP]
 > Not sure what other packages you need?
-We're [working to simplify installation and setup](https://rfcs.emberjs.com/id/1075-warp-drive-package-unification/) but until then [this guide explains when various packages are necessary]().
+We're [working to simplify installation and setup](https://rfcs.emberjs.com/id/1075-warp-drive-package-unification/). [this guide explains when various packages are necessary](/guides/installation/).

 ### Configuration